Plan the conversation carefully.

 Check the real moment

-This is the moment when secure communication needs one honest next move, not a polished speech or a final verdict on the relationship.
+This is the moment when how to state needs, wants, and feelings clearly needs one honest next move, not a polished speech or a final verdict on the relationship.

 - Less useful

-- Trying to solve all of secure communication before making one clear request.
+- Trying to solve all of how to state needs, wants, and feelings clearly before making one clear request.

 - Better first move